microsoft/pai/src/internal-storage/README.md

 ### 2. Failure after setup

+Please note that this storage doesn't have any replica mechanism.
+If the `pai-master` node crashes with a disk failure or other hardware issues, users will not be able to restore the data.
+In fact, all the data are stored in a single file `storage.ext4` on the `pai-master` node.

 Possibility is that users may delete our storage file `storage.ext4` or `storage` folder unexpectedly.
 The service checks them every 60 seconds:

   - If the `storage` folder is unmounted or deleted, the service will restart to create and mount it again in 60 seconds.
 Data won't be lost.
 Since pods are using the internal storage with `mountPropagation=None`, they won't notice any change.
   - If the `storage.ext4` file is deleted, the service will restart to create a new `storage.ext4` in 60 seconds.
 However, in such case, user data will be lost.
 We cannot prevent it since users can always remove files on their disks.

 ### 3. Failure during deletion